Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given zero parameters and the presence of an output schema, the description is complete.
-It covers the tool's logic, use case, and configuration details, leaving no gaps for an AI agent to misunderstand.
+Given zero parameters and the existence of an output schema, the description is complete.
+It covers what the tool does, resolution priority, manual model pinning, and the output format (structuredContent + legacy text).
+No gaps remain.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.